Teresa Giudice: Convictions

-In July 2015, Giudice's primary residence in Towaco was in the primary stages of foreclosure, while the couple's summer home in Beach Haven West, in Stafford Township, New Jersey, was foreclosed; the latter was auctioned in a sheriff's sale on August 18, 2015, and received no bids.
-The residence was bought back by the Giudice's mortgage holder for $100.
+In July 2015, Giudice's primary residence in Towaco, New Jersey was in the preliminary stages of foreclosure, while the couple's summer home in Beach Haven West, in Stafford Township, New Jersey, was foreclosed; the latter was auctioned in a sheriff's sale on August 18, 2015, and received no bids.
+Their mortgage holder bought back the residence for $100.
 In November 2015, Giudice's primary residence was no longer in foreclosure.

 In December 2014, Giudice filed a $5 million lawsuit against her bankruptcy lawyer, James Kridel, for failing to meet with her before filing bankruptcy documents.
 In March 2017, the lawsuit was announced to be moving forward.

 In June 2018, it was announced Giudice's bankruptcy case from 2009 had been dismissed.
 Giudice will pay restitution to the New Jersey state department of treasury and the IRS.

-In March 2019, Joe Giudice completed his sentence and was transferred to an ICE facility to wait on a pending case about whether he shall be deported or not to his native country, Italy, as he never became a United States citizen despite living in the United States since he was a year old.
-In October 2019, Giudice returned to Italy to await a decision on the case.
+An immigration court ruled in October 2018 that Joe Giudice, who never obtained U.S. citizenship despite living in the country most of his life, was to be deported back to Italy when he finished his prison sentence.
+In March 2019, he completed his 41-month sentence at Allenwood Federal Prison in Allenwood, Pennsylvania, and was transferred to a federal facility in western Pennsylvania that houses immigration detainees.
+In October 2019, Giudice voluntarily returned to Italy to await a decision on the appeal of his deportation case rather than remain in federal custody.
 In April 2020, Giudice's third appeal was denied.
+He moved to the Bahamas in 2020 and works in the construction industry.